MicrosoftDocs/learn/learn-pr/student-evangelism/large-language-model-deployment/includes/7-try-model-exercise.md

 In this example, you'll learn how to extract information by using a prompt that consists of both a sample text and an instruction.

-1. Copy the following text and paste it into the completions text box.
+1. Copy and paste the following text into the completions text box:

     ```text
     Extract the person's name, company name, location and phone number from the text below.